isaacsgi/tableau-azure-cluster/readme.md

 ## Overview of the process
 - **Step 1.** Deploy Azure Resource Manager Template to create VMs and Networking.
-- **Step 2.** Login into Primary Server, download and install Tableau Primary Networked Server.
+- **Step 2.** Login to Primary Server, download and install Tableau Primary Networked Server.
-- **Step 3.** Login into each Worker Server, download and install Tableau Worker Networked Server.
+- **Step 3.** Login to each Worker Server, download, install and configure Tableau Worker Networked Server.
 - **Step 4.** Use Tableau Server Configuration on Primary Networked Server to setup and configure Worker Networked Servers.

 ###Pre-Requisites